 To overcome these drawbacks it is often suggested to convert WordPress sites to Static HTML sites.
 Few suggest using static site generators like Jekyll, Hugo, Eleventy, and others (A great list of Open-Source Static Site Generators by It’s FOSS).

-While the above platforms are good alternatives, one might still prefer to use WordPress and want the benefits of a static website, don’t worry we got you covered.
+While the above platforms are good alternatives, one might still prefer to use WordPress and want the benefits of a static website.
+In this blog post, we’ll walk you through the why and how of converting a WordPress website to static HTML.

 Table of Contents